HobnobMancer/cazomevolve/README.md

 ### **covariance**

 Modules that build the data set required for calculating the covariance, calculate the covariance of CAZy family annotations for all genomic accessions retrieved and taxonomic specific groups.

+## Method

+### Download genomes

+### Extract protein seqs

+Use the Python script `cazomevolve/genomes/extract_prot_seqs.py` to extract the protein sequences from annotations in the genomic assemblies.

+One multisequence FASTA file is produced per genomic assembly, listing all protein sequences extracted from the respective genomic assembly.

+Two position arguments are required:
+1. Path to the directory containing the compressed genomic assemblies
+2. Path to an output directory to write out all multisequence FASTA files